Modified Rankin Scale (mRS)

 What is the Modified Rankin Scale (mRS)?

 When a person, unfortunately, suffers from a stroke or another type of neurological problem, their functional status is impacted to varying degrees.
-Some are only mildly impacted, and some are so horribly impacted they can’t do what they usually do.
+Some are only mildly affected, and some are so horribly impacted they can't do what they usually do.
 To help assess the functional status of such people, the was developed.

-Printable Modified Rankin Scale
+Modified Rankin Scale (mRS) Template

 How to use the Modified Rankin Scale (mRS)